-When a heatwave strikes Paris, we tend to want to avoid the sweaty metro, the sidewalk traffic, and the city’s air-conditioning problem– the problem being, that there is none.
-Come summertime, Parisians attempt to make their escape to the countryside or to the beach as often as possible at weekends until they quit the city entirely for their god-given month-long holiday in August, rendering Paris a deserted ghost town.
-But what of those who don’t have access to riviera retreats and countryside hideaways on the regular?
-Sparing a thought for anyone stuck in the city during an unexpected heatwave, we’ve come up with a few ideas to fake a summer holiday around Paris.
-So meet us on the river Seine, conveniently dotted with natural islands that make an ideal impromptu escape for sunbathing, picnicking, and fresh air by the water’s edge.
+Come summertime, Parisians attempt to make their escape to the countryside or to the beach as often as possible at weekends until they quit the city entirely for their god-given month-long holiday in August.
+Sparing a thought for anyone stuck in the city during an unexpected heatwave, I have a few ideas for faking a summer holiday on the river Seine, which is conveniently dotted with natural islands that make an ideal impromptu escape for sunbathing, picnicking, and fresh air by the water’s edge.

 1. Île Saint Germain: